 Taxable Year of Dollar Limitation Investment Limitation

 85% Add-Back

 2010 \$250,000 \$800,000

 2011 \$250,000 \$800,000

 2012 \$250,000 \$800,000

-2013 \$25,000 \$125,000\\$200,000
+85% Add-Back 2010 2011 85% Add-Back 2010 \$250,000 2011 \$250,000

 - (e) Bonus Asset Basis.
 In the event of an actual or deemed transfer of an asset occurring on or after January 1, 2013, wherein the tax basis of the asset carries over from the transferor to the transferee for federal income tax purposes, the transferee must add any remaining deductions allowed under subsection (a) of this section to the basis of the transferred asset and depreciate the adjusted basis over any remaining life of the asset.
 Notwithstanding the provisions of subsection (a) of this section, the transferor and any owner in a transferor are not allowed any remaining future bonus depreciation deductions associated with the transferred asset.
 This subsection applies only to the extent that each transferor or owner in a transferor that added bonus depreciation to its federal taxable income or adjusted gross income associated with the transferred asset certifies in writing to the transferee, that the transferor or owner in a transferor will not take any remaining future bonus depreciation deduction associated with the transferred asset. - (f) Prior Transactions.
 For any transaction meeting both the requirements of subsection (e) of this section prior to January 1, 2013, and the conditions of this subsection, the transferor and transferee can make an election to make the basis adjustment allowed in that subsection on the transferee's 2013 tax return, to the extent that the return.
 If the asset has been disposed of or has no remaining useful life on the books of the transferee, the remaining bonus depreciation deduction may be allowed on the transferee's 2013 tax return.
-For this subsection to apply, the following conditions must be met:

-- (1) The transferor and or any owner in a transferor has not taken the bonus depreciation deduction on a prior return and provided that the return. - (2) The transferor is not allowed any remaining future bonus depreciation deductions associated with the transferred asset and each transferor or owner in a transferor certifies in writing to the transferee that the transferor or owner in a transferor will not take any remaining deductions allowed under subsection (a) of this section for tax years beginning on or after January 1, 2013, for depreciation associated with the transferred asset. - (3) The amount of the basis adjustment under this subsection is limited to the total remaining future bonus depreciation deductions forfeited by the transferor and any owner in the transferor at the time of the transfer.

-- (h) Definitions.
-For purposes of this section, a "transferor" is an The following definitions apply in this section: - (1) Transferor.
-An individual, partnership, S Corporation, limited liability company, or an estate or trust that does not fully distribute income to its beneficiaries, and an "owner in a transferor" is a beneficiaries. - (2) Owner in a transferor.
-One or more of the following of a transferor: - a.
-A partner, shareholder, member, or member. - b.
-A or-beneficiary subject to tax under Part 2 or 3 of Article 4 of this Chapter, of a transferor.
-Chapter."
+For this subsection to apply, the following conditions must be met: - (1) The transferor and or any owner in a transferor has not taken the bonus depreciation deduction on a prior return and provided that the return. - (2) The transferor is not allowed any remaining future bonus depreciation deductions associated with the transferred asset and each transferor or owner in a transferor certifies in writing to the transferee that the transferor or owner in a transferor will not take any remaining deductions allowed under subsection (a) of this section for tax years beginning on or after January 1, 2013, for depreciation associated with the transferred asset. - (3) The amount of the basis adjustment under this subsection is limited to the total remaining future bonus depreciation deductions forfeited by the transferor and any owner in the transferor at the time of the transfer. - (g) Tax Basis.
+For transactions described in subsection (e) or (f) of this section, adjusted gross income must be increased or decreased to account for any difference in the amount of depreciation, amortization, or gains or losses applicable to property that has been depreciated or amortized by use of a different basis or rate for State income tax purposes than used for federal income tax purposes prior to the effective date of this section.purposes. - (h) Definitions.
+For purposes of this section, a "transferor" is an individual, partnership, corporation, S Corporation, limited liability company, or an estate or trust that does not fully distribute income to its beneficiaries, and an "owner in a transferor" is a partner, shareholder, member, or beneficiary subject to tax under Part 2 or 3 of Article 4 of this Chapter of a transferor."